LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 Notice that the return type for this method is `Node`. `null` is a valid value for a node, so if we end up returning null, we are leaving it up to whoever asked for this method to run to do additional checking to make sure that they can handle a null node.

+#### Big O
+The Big O for a `Find` would be O(n).
+This is because, at it's worse case, the node we are looking for will be the very last node in the linked list. n represents the number of nodes in the linked list.

 ### Print Out Nodes